yldio/staff-recommendations/guides/Travel-Guide.md

 1. [ ] Notify your bank that you're travelling (to avoid locking your card when you buy a beer in Dublin)
 1. [ ] Get someone to take care of your pets & plants
 1. [ ] Don't go crazy with groceries before the journey, if you can't consume them, they might go to waste
+1. [ ] Set up freezer defrost alert (freeze some water in a container placed sideways, move to sit normally before you leave.
+If you come back and the water isn't still on the side it means the freezer was off enough for the water to defrost and settle in the new position)
+1. [ ] Get some long-life instant food (canned soup / couscous packet / Huel) so that when you come back there is *some* edible and near instant food in the house.
 1. [ ] Clean your house before leaving (it sucks to comeback only to find out that your fridge is now a [life ecosystem](https://www.imdb.com/title/tt9788514/?ref_=ttep_ep16))
 1. [ ] Check roaming conditions
 1. [ ] Configure your VPN on your laptop and cellphone, and make sure it works (I recommend [Streisand](https://github.com/StreisandEffect/streisand) since it supports different protocols, but it might be hard to setup)